mikhail-github/promocode-receiver/README.md

 # promocode-receiver
-Lambda Function listens to SQS, receives promocodes, writes them to DynamoDB
+Lambda Function which listens to SQS, receives promocodes, writes them to DynamoDB